Sequential change-point detection for mutually exciting point processes over networks: Numerical Experiments

 \subsection{Performance Comparison}

-We compare the performance of different statistics by plotting EDD versus $\log(\mbox{ARL})$ (which is supposed to be close to a straight line according to the theoretical analysis).
-First, we introduce a simple baseline: the Shewhart control chart \citep{shew-jamstaa-1925,shew-book-1931}, which counts the number of events in a sliding window and stops when the number of events falls out of a specific range:
+We investigate the performance of these detection statistics by comparing a plot of its EDD versus $\log(\mbox{ARL})$.
+From theoretical analysis, we expect such plot of the CUSUM statistic to be close to linear.
+We first introduce a simple baseline: the Shewhart control chart \citep{shew-jamstaa-1925,shew-book-1931}, which counts the number of events in a sliding window and stops when the number of events falls out of a specific range:

-This Shewhart chart can detect change in the average intensity.
-In this example, we only consider the case that the average intensity will be increased after the change-point, and thus choose a one-sided interval by letting $b_1 = 0$.
+This Shewhart chart can detect changes in average intensity.
+Note that it does not take into account the network structure or the location of events.
+In this example, we only consider the case where the average intensity will be increased after the change-point, and thus choose a one-sided interval by letting $b_1 = 0$.

-The comparison results are shown in Figure~\ref{fig:ARL_EDD}.
-The CUSUM procedure with exact post-change parameters achieves the best performance, followed by the score statistic and the GLR statistic; all are better than the baseline.
-For the GLR, score, and Shewhart statistics, we use 60, 60, and 120 as their window lengths, respectively.
-This corresponds to the optimal window size (found numerically) for an ARL between 500 and 50000.
-This result shows that the score and GLR statistics use the event data more efficiently than the Shewhart chart, as the Shewhart chart needs a larger window length to identify the difference.
-Here we set the change-point $\kappa$ to be slightly larger than the window length $w$ so that for small ARL, the EDD can be smaller than $w$.
+Figure~\ref{fig:ARL_EDD} shows the comparison results.
+For both networks, the CUSUM procedure with exact post-change parameters achieves the best performance, followed by the score statistic and the GLR.
+All three methods are better than the baseline Shewhart chart.
+Window lengths are chosen numerically for the latter three procedures, such that the performance is (approximately) optimal for an ARL between 500 and 50000.
+The details are shown in Table \ref{tbl:1}.
+When simulating the EDD, we set the change-point $\kappa$ to be slightly larger than the window length $w$ so that it is possible for the EDD to be less than $w$.

+\textbf{Running time.} Table \ref{tbl:1} also summarizes the average time in seconds needed to compute the selected procedures over a time horizon 50000, with no change-point on a personal computer (Apple M1 chip).
+The base intensity of the networks are scaled such that the two networks have similar average number of events.
+Clearly apart from the Shewhart chart, CUSUM enjoys the quickest running time and remains computationally efficient as the network size increases, thus demonstrating the scalability of the proposed approach.